osmus/digital-trails-handbook/_source/_articles/survey-photos.md

 ## What if my camera can't geotag photos?

 Various apps let you add locations to photos you've already taken.
-You can take notes about where you're taking a photo in the field, and then update the metadata later.
+When you're snapping a photo in the field, record the location by noting nearby landmarks or saving coordinates from a standalone GPS unit.
+Then update the metadata when you're back at your computer.

 ## What sort of trail features should I take photos of?